(1) A license to practice public accounting shall be granted by the board to any person:

 (b) Who has met the educational standards established by rule as the board determines to be appropriate;

 (c) Who has passed an examination;

 (d) Who has had one year of experience which is gained:

-(i) Through the use of accounting, issuing reports on financial statements, management advisory, financial advisory, tax, tax advisory, or consulting skills;
+(i) Through the use of accounting, issuing reports, management advisory, financial advisory, tax, tax advisory, or consulting skills;

 (ii) While employed in government, industry, academia, or public practice; and

 (iii) Meeting the competency requirements in a manner as determined by the board to be appropriate and established by board rule; and

 (e) Who has paid appropriate fees as established by rule by the board.

 (2) The examination described in subsection (1)(c) of this section shall test the applicant's knowledge of the subjects of accounting and auditing, and other related fields the board may specify by rule.
 The time for holding the examination is fixed by the board and may be changed from time to time.
 The board shall prescribe by rule the methods of applying for and taking the examination, including methods for grading examinations and determining a passing grade required of an applicant for a license.
 The board shall to the extent possible see to it that the grading of the examination, and the passing grades, are uniform with those applicable to all other states.
 The board may make use of all or a part of the uniform certified public accountant examination and advisory grading service of the American Institute of Certified Public Accountants and may contract with third parties to perform administrative services with respect to the examination as the board deems appropriate to assist it in performing its duties under this chapter.
 The board shall establish by rule provisions for transitioning to a new examination structure or to a new media for administering the examination.